WrenMcQueary/WrenMcQueary.github.io/about.md

 ### My goals

-I'm a public interest technologist, ML technologist, data scientist, and backend software engineer currently working as a Data Science Fellow at the U.S. Census Bureau.
-I'm looking to continue my involvement in public interest technology after I complete my fellowship.
+I'm a public interest technologist, data scientist, and ML technologist currently working as a data science consultant at eQual.

-Read below to see how my research and academic experiences have positioned me to succeed in public interest tech and motivated me to pursue social equity.
+Read below to see how my past experience positions me to succeed in public interest tech and motivated me to pursue social equity.

 ### Undergraduate student at Northwestern University